You’re expecting a delivery from USPS and have received a “Processing Exception” tracking update.

 The onus is on USPS to rectify the situation so that the mail item can continue its transit journey.

-In cases where there has been package damage, incorrect address details used, or restricted contents, USPS will either contact the sender with specific details or send an alert with information on the required steps.
+In cases where package damage, incorrect address details used, or restricted contents, USPS will either contact the sender with specific details or send an alert with information on the required steps.

 To ensure that the situation is solved, the relevant party should act quickly to any such notification/s.